uid/gdoc-downloader/README.md

 gdoc-downloader
 ===============

-`gdoc2latex.py` is a Python script that downloads Google Docs as plain-text files, which enables collaborative workflows such as multiple people editing the same LaTeX files.
+`gdoc2latex.py` is a Python script that downloads Google Docs as plain text files (with LaTeX markup), which enables collaborative workflows.
+For example, co-authors can simultaneously edit the same LaTeX files without fear of merge conflicts.

 ### Basic usage